Digital investment 101

 Architecture

-- Alignment with modern digital practices
+- Alignment with current digital practices

-- Re-use of technology (for example common components)
+- Re-use of technology (for example, common components)

-- Promotes equity, accessibility and inclusion
+- Promotion of equity, accessibility and inclusion

 Sustainability